SimpleSuyash/employee-tracker/README.md

     ```
     source seeds.sql;
     ```
 ## Issues
-This app has some issue.
+This app has some issues:

 1. The menu prompt should automatically display as soon as the result from the user's previous query has been displayed, but it doesn't.
 To get the prompt, the user must press the `↑` and `↓` keys.
 ![Menu not reappering](./assets/screenshots/menu%20not%20appering.png)